CD and DVD copy protection: Filesystems / Dummy files

 Most CD-ROMs use the ISO9660 file system to organize the available storage space for use by a computer or player.
 This has the effect of establishing directories (i.e., folders) and files within those directories.
 Usually, the filesystem is modified to use extensions intended to overcome limitations in the ISO9660 filesystem design.
-These include Joliet, RockRidge, and El Torito extensions.
+These include Joliet, Rock Ridge, and El Torito extensions.
 These are, however, compatible additions to the underlying ISO9660 structure, not complete replacements or modifications.
 The most basic approach for a distinctive feature is to purposely fake some information within the filesystem.
 Early generations of software copied every single file one by one from the original medium and re-created a new filesystem on the target medium.